 Treating Mild TMJ Pain

 For some patients, TMJ pain can be a sign of something serious going on inside of the jaw joint.
-However, for others pain in your jaw joint is mild and should resolve itself over time.
-In either case, it’s important to make sure you treat your jaw pain early.
-Treating TMJ pain early can reduce and even prevent more damage from occuring.
+However, others have only a mild TMJ disorder.
+This mild TMJ pain should resolve itself over time.
+In either case, it’s important to make sure you treat your mild jaw pain early.
+Treating mild TMJ pain early can reduce and even prevent more damage from occurring.

 The most effective way to treat pain in any joint, even the jaw joint, is to make sure you let it rest.
 If you injure your knee, your doctor will tell you to rest it as much as possible.
 Rest allows the joint to heal.